Tess grew up in Leavenworth, Washington and started skiing at the age of four.

 Ryan is currently the “Mountain Manager” at Stevens Pass.
 He has been a ski patroller for over twenty years.
 He is a certified dog handler and state blaster.
 His avalanche courses include Levels 1, 2, and 3, and he is a Level 1 ski guide in Canada.
 Ryan was very instrumental in conceiving of the Foundation’s mission and facilitating free mountain safety courses.
 As past vice-president of the Association of Professional Patrollers, he has worked closely with the Foundation from its inception.

-John's interest in environmental issues, natural systems, mapping ad the newly-developed field of geographical information systems (GIS) led to a degree in Geography and Enviromental Science from Central Washington Universtiy in 1992.
+John's interest in environmental issues, natural systems, mapping and the newly- developed field of geographical information systems (GIS) led to a degree in Geography and Environmental Science from Central Washington University in 1992.
 He also studied art with photography being the main focus of his interest.

-John has worked with the Alpental Patrol doing avalanche patrols and as a full time Sku Patroller since 1990.
-He has spent many summers hiking the trails of the Alpine Lakes wilderness area for the U.S. Forest Service.
-In 1999, John joined the WSDOT Avalanche Forecasting and Control Program for the clearing on Chinook Pass.
-He then moved to year-round work for WSDOT, where he is currently Supervisor for the Avalanche Forecasting and Control Programs.
+John started his avalanche career with the Alpental Pro Patrol as a full time Ski Patroller in the early 1990's.
+He has spent many summers hiking the trails of the Alpine Lakes wilderness area for the U.S. Forest Service at that time.
+In 1999, John joined the WSDOT Avalanche Forecasting and Control Program on Chinook and Snoqualmie Passes.
+He then moved to year-round work for WSDOT, where he is currently Supervisor for the South Central Region Avalanche Forecasting and Control Program.

 John has a keen interest in teaching avalanche safety.
-He has taught avalanche courses and given talks about avalanche phenomenon for more than a dozen years.
+He has taught avalanche courses and given talks about avalanche phenomenon for close to twenty years.
 He is currently a Level I-II Course Leader for AIARE and is also certified as an Avalanche Instructor by the American Avalanche Association.
-In addition, John conducts avalanche research with the Geology Department of at CWU and is the current Vice President of the American Avalanche Association.
-He lives with his lovely wifre in Ellensburg.
-When not on the snow, John enjoys running and live music.
+In addition, John partners with CWU and UW for snow and mountain weather related studies.
+He is currently the President of the American Avalanche Association and Vice Chair of the Artillery Avalanche Users North America Committee (AAUNAC).
+He lives in Seattle and enjoys running and live music.

 Corey has taught safety workshops for the Foundation since its inception.
 He received his degree in physical geography and geology from the University of Colorado at Boulder, where he started teaching avalanche classes.
 He now has over 10 years experience teaching avalanche classes, and is a Lead Instructor for the American Institute for Avalanche Research and Education for both Level 1 and Level 2 avalanche courses.